The Foundation is focused on keeping each local Gold Star Family community engaged through sponsoring and hosting outreach programs and events.

 Special thanks to our partner Pritzker Military Foundation on behalf of the Pritzker Military Museum & Library for their support of this program.

 Operation Caretaker is intended to beautify and care for installed GSFMMs through local engagement and community partnership.
 This effort ensures that the beauty and integrity of each GSFMM site is maintained in a consistent, effective, and thoughtful manner.
 This program not only helps to maintain each site, but it also provides service and engagement opportunities in perpetuity for all within the community.

-This program has been inspired by our co-founder, Medal of Honor recipient Woody Williams, who considers himself the “Caretaker” of the Medal of Honor.
-He believes that the Medal of Honor does not belong to him, rather it belongs to those who did not get to come home.
-In much the same way, each community is the “Caretaker” of the GSFMM, as it belongs to Gold Star Families and their Loved Ones who will never return home.
+This program was inspired by our co-founder, Medal of Honor recipient Woody Williams, who considered himself the “Caretaker” of the Medal of Honor.
+He believed that the Medal of Honor did not belong to him, rather it belongs to those who did not get to come home.
+In much the same way, each community is the “Caretaker” of the GSFMM, as it belongs to Gold Star Families and their Loved Ones who will never return home

 Gold Star Families Day at the Ball Park is unique program developed by the Woody Williams Foundation and the Louisville Bats which hosts over 200 Gold Star Family members for a day of baseball, food, community, and fun.
 As a part of this special day Gold Star Family members participate by throwing out the first pitch as well as singing our National Anthem.
 In addition to these activities, Louisville Bats baseball gives special recognition to Gold Star Families and honor their Loved Ones throughout the day.
 Gold Star Family Day at the Ball Park offers an opportunity to strengthen relationships within the community and demonstrate to Gold Star Families that we will never forget the sacrifice of their Loved One.